 As shown in Fig. 2(a), we present the overall network slicing cost with respect to training episodes.
-All simulation points are processed by a five-point moving average in order to highlight the convergence trend of the proposed solution.
-It can be seen that the learning-based algorithm has converged after 500 training episodes.
+All simulation points are processed by a five-point moving average in order to highlight the convergence trend of the proposed algorithm.
+It can be seen that the proposed algorithm converges after 500 training episodes.

-As shown in Fig. 2(b), we compare the performance of the proposed learning-based planning policy and a short term optimization benchmark.
-The benchmark is to minimize the network slicing cost at each planning window.
+As shown in Fig. 2(b), we compare the performance of the proposed algorithm and a short term optimization benchmark.
+The basic idea of the benchmark is to minimize the network slicing cost at each individual planning window.
 Since planning decisions are discrete, a simple exhaustive searching method is adopted to obtain the optimal one-shot planning decisions.
 Firstly, it can be seen that the proposed algorithm can greatly reduce the network slicing cost as compared to the benchmark.
-Specifically, when the task arrival rate is 2 packets per second, the proposed solution can reduce the overall network slicing cost by 23%.
-The reason is that the proposed solution takes the switching cost between two consequent planning windows into account, while the benchmark scheme does not.
-Secondly, the overall network slicing cost increases with the increase of the task arrival rate because more spectrum and computing resources are consumed in a heavy traffic scenario.
+Specifically, when the task arrival rate is 2 packets per second, the proposed algorithm can reduce the network slicing cost by 23%.
+The reason is that the proposed algorithm takes the switching cost between two consequent planning windows into account, while the benchmark scheme does not.
+Secondly, the overall network slicing cost increases with the increase of the task arrival rate, because more radio and computing resources are consumed in heavy traffic scenarios.